DHANDEAJAYKUMAR/INSTANT_CHAT/README.md

 cd client
 npm install
 npm run dev

+---

-🖥️ Usage
+##🖥️ Usage
-Open your browser at http://localhost:5173
+Open your browser and go to http://localhost:5173

 Register or login to your account

-Chat with users in real-time
+Chat with users in real time

-Update your profile: name, bio, and image
+Update your profile with name, bio, and image

+---

-🗂️ Project Structure
+##🗂️ Project Structure
-plaintext
+pgsql
 Copy
 Edit
 instant-chat-app/